Jocian

-Jocian Bento dos Anjos, commonly known as Jocian, (born 27 August 1979) is a Brazilian football midfielder who plays for Operário.
+Jocian Bento dos Anjos, commonly known as Jocian, (born 27 August 1979) is a Brazilian football manager and former player who played as a centre-back.
+He is the manager of the youth team at Fábrica de Craques.

 Career

 Jocian began his professional career with Fluminense Football Club, and later moved abroad to play for Terengganu FA in the 2007-08 Malaysian Super League season.

 Jocian signed with Operário for the 2011 Campeonato Mato-Grossense second division season.